 Now swamp tours are not cheap things.
-The Honey Island tour was $30/person for adults when we went.
-You can see current prices here.
+The Honey Island tour was $33/person for adults when we went.
+You can get your tickets here (affiliate link).
 I looked at several other companies in the area and that does seem to be the going rate.
 Honestly, after the tour I felt that the price was completely reasonable although it might sting a little if you have a larger family.
 Another thing to note: they are cash only.
 You leave a credit card number to secure your reservation but when you show up they want cash.
 I have to pay attention to stuff like this because I never carry cash.

 I found the customer service to be excellent.
 The reservation process was seamless and then I called and had questions and they handled all of that with no issues.
 The best part is what they do if you don’t show up to the tour on time.
 They CALL YOU.
 Yes.
 We were running late because I missed a turn and was wondering in Pearl River or something and they called to see what was going on because we hadn’t checked in for our tour (they ask you to arrive thirty minutes early).
 I told them where I was and how many minutes away and they were extremely nice.